3urobeat/mp4sizer/README.md

 Put all your mp4 files to compress into the `files` folder.
 > Note: Please avoid putting clips into the folder that are already below your target size as they can get bigger after compressing.

-Open the script and input the file size in MB you would like your clips to have.
+Start the script and input the file size in MB you would like your clips to have.
 To see more options type `help`.
 This will show how you can also change the framerate and resolution of your files for example.

-When running the binary from a terminal, the syntax looks like this:
+When running the binary from a terminal (which you do on Linux), the syntax looks like this:
 `./mp4sizer <size_in_MB> [options]`, e.g. `./mp4sizer 8 --res 1920x1080`
+When not running the binary but the source file, make sure to use the venv python binary from the previous step instead:
+`./venv/bin/python mp4sizer.py <size_in_MB> [options]`, e.g. `./venv/bin/python mp4sizer.py 8 --res 1920x1080`

 The script will now try to get all your clips as close to the target file size you chose and output them into the `compressed` folder.
 > Disclaimer: If your output files look bad afterwards please consider cutting them shorter or raising your target file size.